 - Guidelines A set of flying guidelines e.g. get up and OUT (do not hang around), hours of operation, areas of no-flying, etc. Powered paragliders

 (PPG’s) are noisy.
 Permits could be revoked at any time if pilots do not follow the rules.
 All pilots must have the proper safety gear i.e. a helmet.
 They must yield

 right of way to ALL other users of the park.

 - Complaints Local citizens need to know what is going on and a have a venue for submitting complaints.
 Unfortunately, about (1) out of (10) PPG

-The above will help keep out most, but not all, of the thrill seekers, irresponsible, and dangerous pilots.
-Our system here for the State Parks has worked well for many years.
+The above will help keep out most, but not all, of the thrill seekers and irresponsible pilots.
+Our system here for the State Parks has worked well for over a decade.